syncfusion-content/wpf-docs/wpf/GridControl/Testability-Frameworks.md

-> Note: Mention the output path as the Console application's bin\Debug directory.
+N> Mention the output path as the Console application's bin\Debug directory.

 The following sample code uses TestApi assemblies.